ilyayunkin/StocksMonitor/README.md

 The application contains the rest of the logic and implements the functionality.
 It loads plugins after launch.

 ### Application
 Application sources are located in the ./src directory.
-The structure or the Application contains of several layers:
+The structure or the Application consists of several layers:
 * Entities - basic objects.
 * Business rules - interactors.
-* Application - Controllers, interfaaces.
+* Application - Controllers, interfaces.
 * WidgetsUi - QtWidgets-based GUI.

 ## Testing